paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 **(g) Grant agreement** Grants to RFE/RL, Incorporated, by the Board shall only be made in compliance with a grant agreement.
 The grant agreement shall establish guidelines for such grants.
 The grant agreement shall include the following provisions—

-(1) that a grant be used only for activities which the Board determines are consistent with the purposes of subsection (f) of this section;
+(1) that a grant be used only for activities which the Board determines are consistent with the purposes of subsection (f);

 (2) that RFE/RL, Incorporated, shall otherwise comply with the requirements of this section;